Vers-AI/versusai-sc2-bot-template/README.md

 ### Required Maps

-Download the StarCraft 2 Maps from [here](https://github.com/Blizzard/s2client-proto#map-packs).
-You'll at least need the 'Melee' pack.
+Download the Melee StarCraft 2 Maps from [here](https://blzdistsc2-a.akamaihd.net/MapPacks/Melee.zip).
+Unzip the file and place the maps in the `Maps` folder in your StarCraft 2 installation directory.
+If one doesn't exist, create it.

 By default, the bot will look for maps in the standard installation location.
 If your maps are in a different location, update the `MAP_PATH` in `config.py`.